ionic-team/ionic-docs/src/pages/react/your-first-app/2-taking-photos.md

 To do so, we will create our own custom React hook that will manage the photos for the gallery.

-> If you are not familiar with React Hooks, the React docs [Introducing React Hooks](https://reactjs.org/docs/hooks-intro.html) is a good resource to start with.
+> If you are not familiar with React Hooks, [Introducing React Hooks](https://reactjs.org/docs/hooks-intro.html) from the official React docs is a good resource to start with.

 Create a new file at `src/hooks/usePhotoGallery.ts` and open it up.